Francine (wrestling): NWA Total Nonstop Action (2002)

 On June 26, 2002, Francine participated in the NWA Total Nonstop Action (NWA TNA) lingerie battle royal for the Miss TNA Crown.
 On TNA's debut weekly PPV, Francine and Elektra had an in-ring argument, leading Elektra to name Francine the reason for ECW's bankruptcy.
 In the match, Francine was eliminated by Elektra, Shannon and Miss Joni.
-She was upset that she lost, so she began to whip Ed Ferrara with his own belt.
+She was upset that she lost, and that Ed Ferrara touched her breast, so she began to whip Ferrara with his own belt.
 Francine then got back in the ring and started to whip Taylor Vaughn with Ferrara's belt after she won the match.

 The next week the two women had a match against each other.
 Francine took a leather strap out of her boot and started to whip and choke Taylor with it.
 Referee Scott Armstrong grabbed it and took it away but Taylor grabbed it from him and proceeded to whip and choke Francine with it.
 Armstrong tried to stop her, but Taylor hit him too, causing her to be disqualified.
 Commentator Ed Ferrara got into the ring to help Francine, telling her she was the winner.
 Francine then put Ferrara's hand on her breast and slapped him for touching it, then whipped him with the leather strap.

 Two weeks later Francine attacked Jasmine St. Claire while she was being interviewed by Goldy Locks.
 The two had a match later that night which resulted in both women being stripped to their underwear.
 It ended in a disqualification after interference by The Blue Meanie and Francine was taken away on a stretcher.